RosterElf Logo

 Tips:

-• Review legal requirements (licences, tickets, certificates)
+• Review legal requirements (licences, tickets, certificates) for each role

-• Check industry standards and award requirements
+• Check industry award requirements and applicable standards

 • Identify role-specific requirements vs company-wide requirements